Big Brother's Watching

 "But, we, Tara and I live here now," Willow stammered, unsure what to do or say to her best friend.

 "Not anymore you don't.
 Get what you need and come back for the rest but get out before I forget I once loved you."

-Willow sobbed and ran up the stairs.
+Willow sobbed and ran upstairs.
 Xander turned on Buffy with a glare.
 "You had no right to talk to her like that.
 She was only trying to help.
 Willow loves you and she missed you.
-She, we thought you were in hell."
+She, we, thought you were in Hell."

 "Xander, I was a Slayer who died saving the world and my sister.
 Ask yourself where you think I would end up.
 Huh Xander, you know everything, always know what's right and wrong for everything and everyone.
 Where do YOU THINK I WAS?"
 She screamed at him, and her hands fisted at her side.

 Xander paled as he sat down hard on the floor, when his leg didn't seem to hole him.
 His head shook from side to side as if he could wipe the answer from his mind.
 "No, it can't be.
 Willow was sure.
 What about the portal and Glory?
-Buffy, we couldn't have taken you from heaven.
+Buffy, we couldn't have taken you from Heaven.
 Could we?"

 "That's the question of the hour isn't it, Xander.
 How could you?
 Didn't you bury my body?
 I mean it wasn't as if it disappeared into the portal.
 So, ask yourself this, what's left when the body's gone."